 tenantId | The assigned tenant identifier |

-This parameter is part of the CXone platform, not the OpenID Connect standard.
+This parameter is part of the CXone Mpower platform, not the OpenID Connect standard.

 If you selected client_secret_post as your authentication method in your app's registration: